imhgchoi/ARIMA-LSTM-hybrid-corrcoef-predict/README.md

 ## How to Use the Model

-(1) Download two assets' most recent 2000-day-long price data that you wish to predict their correlation coefficient.
+(1) Download two assets' most recent 2000-day-long price data that you wish the correlation coefficient to be predicted.

 (2) With a 100-day-window, calculate their correlation coefficient, with a 100 day stride.
 That will generate 20 time steps.